wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    * <a target="_blank" href="https://www.youtube.com/watch?v=x2aIVYxim-A&t=2m56m&list=PLWag0-UcFD4HacGTnNVUzUMIsIF1CXySQ&index=6" title="Forced to learn a new shell and vi editor by Dana Epps Oct 3, 2019">VIDEO</a>: Cloud Shell
    <br /><br />

-PROTIP: Azure CLI commands can be issued from within PowerShell (.ps1) script files.
-See ListUserAndPermissions.ps1

 1. If you're executing from a local machine, first login to Azure:

    <pre><strong>az login</strong></pre>